Lori E. Varlotta: Career

-Varlotta’s first academic presidency was at Hiram College, where she served for six years as the institution’s 22nd president.
-Under her leadership, Hiram College staff, faculty, and students celebrated many firsts and broke important college records.
-During each of the years she was at the helm, the college logged record fundraising totals.
-That fundraising success, coupled with her focus on monitoring revenues and expenses, helped the college strengthen its financial position.

-During those same years, Varlotta positioned Hiram as The New Liberal Arts to underscore Hiram’s commitment to offering contemporary and classic majors, prioritizing interdisciplinary learning, ensuring students complete an experiential activity, and promoting Mindful Technology.
-The latter was brought to life through Hiram College’s "Tech and Trek," a 1:1 mobile technology program, which was the first of its kind in Ohio.
-Given her contributions to the Hiram turnaround process, the governing board named the central-quad area of the campus, the "Varlotta Green," in her honor.
+Earlier in her career, she served in mid-level roles at Miami University (OH), the University of Pittsburgh at Bradford, and Syracuse University.
+She held other senior leadership roles at the University of Wisconsin–Whitewater and the University of San Francisco.

+Before her presidencies, Varlotta spent 11 years at California State University, Sacramento, ultimately serving as senior vice president of planning, enrollment management, and student affairs.

+Varlotta’s was president of Hiram College from 2014 to 2020, serving as the institution’s 22nd president.

-Varlotta left Hiram to assume the presidency of California Lutheran University, a private Hispanic-Serving Institution.
-Her work there began in September 2020, a precarious time for the country and that Southern California campus.
-Like at Hiram, she was the first female president in the history of California Lutheran.
+Varlotta left Hiram to serve as president of California Lutheran University, a private Hispanic-Serving Institution.
+She worked there from September 2020 to May 2024.

 Varlotta arrived at Cal Lutheran at the height of the global pandemic, at a time when the university was facing its first budget deficit and enrollment shortfall in decades.
 In that same year, the university was dealing with major legal issues.
-It was being sued by some of its own students and employees and was also warned of a forthcoming lawsuit by a former U.S. congressman upset with the way the university was handling his archival materials.
+It was being sued by some of its own students and employees and was also warned of a forthcoming lawsuit by former U.S. congressman Elton Gallegly who was upset with the way the university was handling his archival materials.

 Varlotta resigned from the presidency at California Lutheran University "four months after a lopsided faculty vote of no confidence in her leadership."
 The faculty "resolution ― approved by a 122-3 faculty vote ― decried Varlotta's handling of university finances and said the third-year president has 'eroded and divided' the university's 'historically close' community."

-Before her two presidencies, Varlotta spent 11 years at California State University, Sacramento, ultimately serving as senior vice president of planning, enrollment management, and student affairs.
-She held other senior leadership roles at the University of Wisconsin–Whitewater and the University of San Francisco.
-Earlier in her career, she served in mid-level roles at Miami University (OH), the University of Pittsburgh at Bradford, and Syracuse University.
+Varlotta was named the 23rd president of Antioch University in May 2025.
+She assumed office on August 11, 2025, succeeding Chancellor William R. Groves.
+Varlotta oversees the university's operations across its four campuses, namely Antioch University Los Angeles and Antioch University Santa Barbara in California, Antioch University New England in Keene, New Hampshire, and Antioch University Seattle in the state of Washington.

+Concurrently, Varlotta serves as the Executive Vice President of the Coalition for the Common Good (CCG).
+Established in 2023 by Antioch University and Otterbein University, the CCG is a higher education system designed to affiliate private universities around a shared mission of democracy and social justice.
+Upon beginning her tenure, Varlotta toured the university's campuses to assess institutional needs.